Big pictures of motivic and classical homotopy theories: An introduction to the conjectural motivic

 \subsection{Definition of $t\text{-structure}$ and a fundamental example}

-The idea of $t\text{-structure}$ arises in the derived categories of abelian categories.
+A simple instant of a $t\text{-structure}$ can be seen in the derived category of an abelian category.
 Let $\mathcal{A}$ be an abelian category.
 In its (unbounded) derived category $D(\mathcal{A})$, which is a triangulated category, we have a full subcategory $D(\mathcal{A})_{\geq 0}$, consisting of chain complexes with non-negative support.
 We can shift this full subcategory $-n$ times to get $D(\mathcal{A})_{\geq n}$, which consists of chain complexes with support $\geq n$.
 We can also define the full subcategory $D(\mathcal{A})_{\leq 0}$, consisting of chain complexes with non-positive support in a similar fashion, and shift it $-n$ times to get $D(\mathcal{A})_{\leq n}$.
 Having defined these subcategories, we have